bayersglassey/bagblog/entries/2025/jul/irreversible_chess.md

 We may sometimes describe moves according to standard chess notation, e.g.
 "♙d4 ♞d5" means a turn where unfilled player moves a pawn to d4, and filled player moves their knight to d5.
-An "x" means "takes", for instance "♞xc3" means "knight takes on c3".
+An "x" means "takes", for instance "♞xc3" means "knight takes the enemy piece on c3", or "knight takes on c3" for short.

 ## The basic variant

-For our irreversible chess variant, we will begin with all the standard rules of chess, but impose restrictions on the movements of the pieces, blocking any which might be reversible.
+For our irreversible chess variant, we will begin with all the standard rules of chess, but impose restrictions on the movements of the pieces, disallowing any which might be reversible.
 We require that our variant be a strict subset of regular chess: that is, every valid move in our variant must be a valid move in regular chess, but not vice versa.